RayHightower/rayhightower.github.octo-broken/source/_posts/2013-09-02-you-can-build-things.markdown

 >That's a very limited life.
 Life can be much broader once you discover one simple fact.<!--more-->

 >Everything around you that you call life was made up by people who are no smarter than you.
 And you can change it.
 You can influence it.
-You can build other things that other people can use.
+You can build your own things that other people can use.

 >Once you learn that, you'll never be the same again.

 Check out the video:

-<center><iframe width="560" height="315" src="//www.youtube.com/embed/GHAJhosbWiM?rel=0" frameborder="0" allowfullscreen></iframe></center>
+<center><iframe width="560" height="315" src="//www.youtube.com/embed/UvEiSa6_EPA?rel=0" frameborder="0" allowfullscreen></iframe></center>